Ralph Helfer: Career

+Media

 In 1981, Helfer wrote and produced the adventure film Savage Harvest.

 In the 1990s, he began a successful career as a writer.
-Most of his books are nonfiction life stories of famous animals.
+Most of his books are nonfiction life stories of noted animals.
 He now lives in Los Angeles and Kenya, where he leads safari tours with his company Eden International Safaris and Treks.

 Toni Ringo Helfer (d.
 March 20, 2012) published the book The Gentle Jungle (Brigham Young University Press - 1980 - ISBN 0-8425-1790-1).
 She made the cover of TV Guide in 1968.
-Ralph and Toni later divorced but remained best of friends;
+Ralph and Toni later divorced but remained best of friends.

 Tana Helfer played the role of Kristie in Savage Harvest and was the subject of the book When you fight the tiger by Joan Hewett (Little, Brown and Company - 1984 - ISBN 0-316-35956-4).